 - Matthew 12: 22 – 37; Mark 3: 22- 30; Luke 11: 14 – 26 and 12: 8 – 10

-The entire context of these passages is a confrontation between Jesus and the Jewish religious leaders of his day when Jesus evicted a demon from a man.
+The entire context of these passages is a confrontation between Jesus and the Jewish religious leaders of his day after Jesus evicted a demon from a man.
 The Jewish religious leaders, recognizing Jesus’ supernatural power, falsely attributed his power to Satan, not to God.
-The Jewish religious leaders had already made up their minds against the idea of some of the Jewish people that Jesus was the long-awaited Messiah (Matthew 12: 14)
+The Jewish religious leaders had already made up their minds against the idea held by many of the Jewish people that Jesus was the long-awaited Messiah (Matthew 12: 14)

 A second scenario of this passage is about how we use our words—and the significance of how we use them.
 A poor demon-afflicted wretch, both blind and deaf, was brought to Jesus, who miraculously healed him, giving him his sight and hearing.
 The people who saw it were impressed and exclaimed—”This has to be the Son of David, the long-awaited Messiah!”